 However, as some of Galen’s contemporaries observed, the famed physician could sometimes get carried away when administering this treatment.

-Prof. Susan Mattern — a historian based at the University of Georgia in Athens — emphasizes one such account in a paper in The Lancet:
+Prof. Susan Mattern — a historian based at the University of Georgia in Athens — emphasizes one such account in a paper in

 “[Galen] was an adamant defender of bloodletting against those who doubted its efficacy.
 Galen’s methods could be very messy: he let so much blood from one patient that the other doctors in attendance joked about it, comparing the sick man to a butchered animal: ‘Man, you have slaughtered the fever.'”